Dagmawi-Kebede/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ./11-directories , count the number of directories and sub-directories in the current directory.The current and parent directories should not be taken into account and count also the hidden directories.

 ./12-newest_files , display the 10 newest files in the current directory.
 One file per line and sorted from the newest to the oldest.

+./13-unique , takes a list of words as input and prints only words that appear exactly once.